Bridging loans pros & cons – Full guide on the advantages and disadvantages of bridging finance

 These short term loans help you buy the property or home you want even while waiting for the sale of an existing property or the infusion of money from other viable sources.

-In review: what are bridging loans?
+what are bridging loans?

 In essence, a bridging loan is a short-term interest-only loan used to finance an immediate property purchase or to fund pending property investments.